-Posted by Claudette Fleming almost 6 years ago
+Posted by Claudette Fleming over 6 years ago

 The majority of today’s traditional indigenous farmers are located far distances away from modern aids to farming.
 Small scale farming still takes nature into consideration, and contributes to the production of organic food today.

 Many indigenous farmers still practise customary techniques.
 We work with what we have.
 Part of keeping the land is ensuring it has its own way.
 Advice from experts who have years of experimentation is valuable.

 Fortunately for us, we can rely on the expertise of one indigenous farmer who has been at it for many years.
 Apart from eliminating the cost and difficulty of getting ‘outside’ help, we are preserving skills that are valuable even today.

 Even though we do not produce a vast amount of food, still our holistic approach gives us many unique and rare foods.
 This makes our plant-food supply system very distinct.
 Our local expert is able to donate and sell excess to locals as well as further afield.
 Meanwhile, visitors and animals benefit from the forest fruit trees we have saved.